The Best 7 SaaS Pricing Models out there + Great Examples

 Pros Flat-Rate Pricing

-- Easy to understand, no information that customers supposedly missed.
+- Easy to understand; there is no information that customers supposedly missed.

 - No surprises.
-There is a Flat-Rate Pricing, and there is no dependence on the way of use, the number of users, or the time of usage.
+There is flat-rate pricing, and there is no dependence on the method of use, the number of users, or the duration of usage.

 - The product is easy to market because there is no need to elaborate on its use, the number of users, or usage time.

-- Encourages use.
+- Encourages usage.
 Customers are not afraid to try the product and are not worried about additional costs.

-- When we use Flat-Rate Pricing, it can assist in estimating the company’s future profits and thus enables proper budget planning.
+- When we use flat-rate pricing, it can assist in estimating the company’s future profits and thus enable proper budget planning.

 Cons Flat-Rate Pricing

 - Price may be a barrier to entry.
-When we use Flat-Rate Pricing, if customers think it is too expensive, they will give up using the product in the first place because the price is Flat-Rate, and there is no way to influence the price.
+When we use flat-rate pricing, if customers think it is too expensive, they may give up using the product altogether because the price is fixed, and there is no way to influence it.

 - We leave money on the table.
-Some customers were willing to pay more for the product or for additional offers.
+Some customers are willing to pay more for the product or for additional offers.

 SaaS Pricing Model 6: Basic is always free Pricing